Find Trade Colleges

 The states with the most job growth for Transportation Equipment Painter are Utah, Rhode Island, and Connecticut.
 Watch out if you plan on working in Wisconsin, West Virginia, or Vermont.
 These states have the worst job growth for this type of profession.

-Average Transportation Equipment Painters Salary
+Transportation Equipment Painter Average Salary

-Transportation Equipment Painters make between $27,320 and $70,840 a year.
+The typical yearly salary for Transportation Equipment Painters is somewhere between $27,320 and $70,840.

 undefined